-4. College Acceptance Rate
+4. College Acceptance Rates

 How many of the school’s graduates go on to higher education?
 What’s the college counseling department like at the school?

-Are there advanced-placement or international-baccalaureate classes?
-Does the school have co-curricular, athletic, art, music and drama programs?
+Are there advanced-placement or International-Baccalaureate classes?
+Does the school have cocurricular, athletic, art, music and drama programs?
 Is a specific educational program followed, such as the Montessori or Waldorf method?
 How about year-round, block or modular scheduling?

 6. Entry Points

 The most common entry points are preschool/kindergarten, sixth and ninth grades; however, each school’s entry points vary.
 Do many children transfer into the school at a certain grade?
 Are there ages at which the school does not accept new students?